Azine

 The generic formula of an azine.
 For an aldazine, R^{2}, R^{4} = H.

 Azines are a functional class of organic compounds with the connectivity RR′C=N\sN=CRR′.
 These compounds are the product of the condensation of hydrazine with ketones and aldehydes, although in practice they are often made by alternative routes.
 Ketazines are azines derived from ketones.
 For example, acetone azine is the simplest ketazine.
 Aldazines are azines derived from aldehydes.

 Preparation

 The usual method of industrial production is the peroxide process, starting from the ketone, ammonia, and hydrogen peroxide.

 In the laboratory, azines are typically prepared by condensation of hydrazine with two equivalents of a carbonyl.

-Azines are also produced when chalcone reacts with a hydrazone to produce 3,5-diphenyl-1H-pyrazole, in a conversion also carried out with hydrazine hydrate.

 Reactions

 Azines characteristically undergo hydrolysis to hydrazines.
 The reaction proceeds by the intermediacy of a hydrazone: